by Andy Turner, Natural Health Specialist

 Yoga is a powerful tool that can help to alleviate menstrual pain and improve overall well-being.
 Yoga can help to reduce cramps, backache, and fatigue by promoting blood flow to the pelvic area and reducing tension in the body.
 Incorporating yoga into your menstrual cycle can be done through classes, online classes or private instruction.
 It's important to talk to a healthcare provider before starting any new exercise regimen and remember that yoga may not be a one-size-fits-all solution, it may take some trial and error to find the best approach for you.

-Andy is a certified yoga teacher with advanced training in yoga philosophy and psychology.
-She is a soon-to-be graduate from the National University of National Medicine as a Naturopathic Doctor and is the heart behind AndyND yoga and naturopathic medicine.
+Dr. Andy Turner is a certified yoga teacher with advanced training in yoga philosophy and psychology.
+She is also a Naturopathic Doctor and is the heart behind AndyND .
 Andy has been practicing yoga for over 20 years.
 She has taught private and community classes in Portland, Oregon and Sitka, Alaska for adults and children.
 Her favorite classes to teach are those she designs for beginners.
+To learn more about Dr. Turner’s practice and her approach to natural, patient-centered care, visit her full bio here.

 "There is nothing like seeing that 'A-HA!' moment when a new student realizes yoga is more than being able to touch your toes - that it is truly a powerful medicine for our body, mind and heart."